-We just came back from an Alaskan cruise with Princess Cruises.
-After having one of the best vacations ever, we wanted to share what we learned, offer tips for packing, and answer some questions we had before we went.
+Alaska Cruise ~ I came back from an Alaskan cruise with Princess Cruises.
+After having one of the best vacations ever, I wanted to share what we learned about booking, what is free and included and what do you have to pay for, choosing a room, the food and excursions, offer tips for packing, and answer some questions we had before we went.

 I also knew the food choices would be incredible.
 The food on the Ruby Princess way surpassed my high hopes and expectations.

 In addition, the perhaps once-in-a-lifetime chance to go to Alaska is incredible.
 I knew we would enjoy seeing the scenery and having fun spotting marine life off the ship.
 It would be fun to explore the Alaskan ports.
 Check out my Alaska Shore Excursions Guide to see what we did.

 We had a lot of questions when we booked our Alaska cruise.
 Then after we booked it, we had even more.
 What to do, what to pack for an Alaskan cruise, what time can we board the ship, and what will we do on the ship?